 Scientists became aware of the flatworms as a result of an amateur naturalist's actions.
 In 2013, Pierre Gros took a photo of a hammerhead flatworm in France and sent it to experts in his area, who in turn sent it to a scientist named Jean-Lou Justine.
 Justine thought that the photo was a joke.
 The naturalist sent him two more photos, each showing a different type of hammerhead flatworm.
 Although Justine still thought the idea that the animals were living in France was a joke, he decided to investigate the situation.
 He eventually discovered that the photos depicted a real situation.

 Justine began an advertising campaign asking for people to send him photos of land planarians in France.
 Many people responded, including one family who had a VHS tape of a hammerhead flatworm recorded in 1999.
 The family had taken care of the tape due to the strange nature of the animal that they filmed.
 The flatworms do indeed seem to have been in France for around twenty years, though it's possible that they appeared about twenty years ago, disappeared, and then reappeared later.

 Bipalium kewense, Diversibipalium multilineatum, and an unnamed, black species of Diversibipalium have been found in France.
 Bipalium vagum and a blue species of Diversibipalium have been found in French territories.

 Hammerhead flatworms are unusual animals for those of us who live in North America, but they are interesting creatures.
-In Europe there are fears that they could harm the earthworm population if they become too numerous.
+In Europe, there are fears that they could harm the earthworm population if they become too numerous.
 This is worrying because earthworms are beneficial for soil.
-For example, their tunneling enables more air to enter the soil and the castings that they release fertilize the soil.
+Two benefits of their activity are their tunneling enables more air to enter the soil and the castings that they release fertilize the soil.

-Information about the phylum Platyhelminthes and other worm-like animals from Exploring Our Fluid Earth
+- Information about the phylum Platyhelminthes and other worm-like animals from Exploring Our Fluid Earth, University of Hawaii